haoran119/python/学习笔记之Python/README.md

   * The API below differs from textbook heap algorithms in two aspects: (a) We use zero-based indexing.
 This makes the relationship between the index for a node and the indexes for its children slightly less obvious, but is more suitable since Python uses zero-based indexing. (b) Our pop method returns the smallest item, not the largest (called a “min heap” in textbooks; a “max heap” is more common in texts because of its suitability for in-place sorting).
   * These two make it possible to view the heap as a regular Python list without surprises: heap[0] is the smallest item, and heap.sort() maintains the heap invariant!
   * To create a heap, use a list initialized to [], or you can transform a populated list into a heap via function heapify().
+  * heapq.heappush(heap, item)
+    * Push the value item onto the heap, maintaining the heap invariant.
+  * heapq.heappop(heap)
+    * Pop and return the smallest item from the heap, maintaining the heap invariant.
+If the heap is empty, IndexError is raised.
+To access the smallest item without popping it, use heap[0].
+  * heapq.heappushpop(heap, item)
+    * Push item on the heap, then pop and return the smallest item from the heap.
+The combined action runs more efficiently than heappush() followed by a separate call to heappop().
+  * heapq.heapify(x)
+    * Transform list x into a heap, in-place, in linear time.

 ### IO / FILE